11 Best Design Feedback Tools for Creative Teams in 2026

 Best for: Real-time collaborative design.

 Figma allows designers to work together in real-time.
-It's not just about design, as you can also prototype and iterate faster.
+It's not just about design and design feedback, as you can also prototype and iterate faster.

 Whether you're sketching initial ideas, building detailed interfaces, or prototyping transitions, Figma has the tools to bring your vision to life and share it with others.